nextthingco/docs/Gadget-docs/source/includes/_build.md

 # Build With Gadget

-At Gadget's heart is Docker.
-GadgetCLI makes orchestrating Docker images simple by wrapping up functionality in to one file: gadget.yml.
-Once you get the "hello world" example is up and running you are ready to dive deeper.
-The "hello world" example pulls an image from the Docker Hub.
-It knows to do this because it's defined in the gadget.yml template file.
+At Gadget's heart is [Docker](https://docs.docker.com/).
+With GadgetCLI you will be building Docker images and running containers.
+Gadget makes orchestrating Docker images simple by wrapping up Docker functionality into one file: gadget.yml.

-The gadget.yml configuration file is where all of GadgetCLI's functionality stems from.
-Below is an example that pulls an existing image from Docker Hub and enables functionality needed by the container at runtime from gadget.yml.
+The "hello world" example pulls an image from the Docker Hub and knows to do this because it's defined in the gadget.yml template file.
+To get more familiar with the gadget.yml file go through the next example which also pulls an existing image from Docker Hub and enables functionality needed by the container at runtime from gadget.yml.

-## Pull Remote Image: Blink
+## Pull Remote Image

 This example blinks an LED on pin 36, CSID0.

 ### 1. Set Up

-Make sure you are set up with all the necessary software.
-Connect C.H.I.P.
+* Make sure you are set up with all the necessary software.
+* Connect C.H.I.P.
 Pro Dev Kit to your host computer via a USB cable.

 ### 2. Create project directory